badfic/talls-doe-blog/_posts/2019-04-04-review-to-all-the-boys-ive-loved-before-by-jenny-han.md

 ---
 id: 1035
-title: 'Review: To All the Boys I&#8217;ve Loved Before by Jenny Han'
+title: "Review: To All the Boys I've Loved Before by Jenny Han"
 date: '2019-04-04T09:28:24+00:00'
 author: 'Desdemona Wren'
 layout: post